 This recipe transforms simple skirt steak into tender delicious morsels of meaty goodness.
-I also do the same recipe and serve it with chimmichurri, black beans and rice, plantains and salad, but that is for another day and this recipe is a celebration of the perfect vessel of flavor: El Taco.
-The aroma of warm corn tortillas is enough to get me excited, but wait til you try the marinade and its accoutrements.
+I also do the same recipe and serve it with chimichurri, black beans and rice, plantains, and salad, but that is for another day and this recipe is a celebration of the perfect vessel of flavor: El Taco.
+The aroma of warm corn tortillas is enough to get me excited, but wait til you try the marinade and its accouterments.
 I put a lot of fire in my taco construction, it can obviously be dialed down, but for the true chile lover, this is the greatest expression of their being.
-This recipe calls for dried whole chiles, fresh chiles and of course, Melinda’s Hot Sauce.
-All in all, five diiferent chiles working together form this masterpiece: Dried Ancho, Dried Guajillo, fresh serranos or jalapeños and fresh habanero chiles.
+This recipe calls for dried whole chiles, fresh chiles, and of course, Melinda’s Hot Sauce.
+All in all, five different chiles working together form this masterpiece: Dried Ancho, Dried Guajillo, fresh serranos or jalapeños, and fresh habanero chiles.
 Please see my tips for handling habaneros or you will be sorry.
 I have also suggested alternatives ingredients to make this entire recipe Paleo/whole30 approved.
 Now, let’s get to the Carne Asada Tacos.

 Carne Asada Tacos with Paleo Hacks

 - 4 lbs skirt steak or substitute flank or hanger

 - 3 dried Ancho chilies or 2 tbsp of Ancho powder